Feb 13, 2020 | Technology & Innovation | Reading Time: 5 minutes

 The check-in and check out are traditionally done at the hotel front desk.
 However, many times these standard procedures cause inconveniences like queues and bureaucratization at the arrival and at the departure of the guest.
 To improve the guest experience, online check-in has become a common practice in the hotel industry.

 Even though the check-in time may differ, most of the time guests arrive around between 12 – 2 pm.
 That means that a lot of people arrive at the same time, making the operational processes slower and creating long lines.

 In a nutshell, the check-in process involves the front desk agent having to verify identity documents and booking numbers, fill up the guest registration form, review all the information about the reservation, get payments.

-And all a sudden, what it was supposed to be the beginning of a nice journey becomes a stressful event for both guests and hoteliers.
+And all of a sudden, what was supposed to be the beginning of a nice journey becomes a stressful event for both guests and hoteliers.